fengalin/media-toc/README.md

         is_gl_disabled: true,
 ```

-## Issue with translations
+## Discarding the translations

-When you launch the application, if the labels are broken, you can disable the
+*media-toc* is currently available in English, French and Spanish.
+The user's
+locale should be automatically detected.
+If you want to use the English version
+or if you want to submit logs, you can discard the translations using the
-translation using the following command:
+following command:

 ```
-LC_MESSAGES=C cargo run
+LC_MESSAGES=C cargo run --release
 ```